An Oracle ULA (Oracle Unlimited License Agreement) is:

 When should you start planning for the ULA Oracle exit?

-In practical terms, you should start planningย well beforeย the ULA expires โ ideally, a year ahead and at least 6 months before expiration.
+In practical terms, you should start planning well in advance of the ULA expiration—ideally, at least a year ahead and at least six months before expiration.

-Recommended Timeline: Most experts recommend beginning formal exit planning about six months before the ULA end dateโ.
-At that point, you should start the internal project to gather deployment data, review contract obligations, and decide on your post-ULA strategy (whether to certify and exit or negotiate a renewal).
+Most experts recommend beginning formal exit planning about six months before the ULA end date.
+At that point, you should initiate the internal project to gather deployment data, review contract obligations, and determine your post-ULA strategy (whether to certify and exit or negotiate a renewal).

-For example, if your ULA expires in December, youโd want to start the process by June at the latestโ.
+For example, if your ULA expires in December, you should start the process by June at the latest.

-Some companies start the year with preliminary steps: 12 months out, they might begin discussions on whether the business intends to renew or exit, and do a light inventory to see where things stand.
+Some companies start the year with preliminary steps: 12 months out, they might begin discussions on whether the business intends to renew or exit, and conduct a light inventory to assess their current position.
 By 6 months out, they mobilize fully.

-Why start early?
-Because the exit process (certification) itself can take a couple of months of effort, and if any negotiation or issue resolution is needed, that adds time.
+Because the exit process (certification) itself can take several months of effort, and if any negotiation or issue resolution is needed, that adds additional time.
 Also, if you decide to renew, those negotiations should ideally conclude before the term ends.

 If you start only a month out, you have virtually no leverage or room for error.
 Oracle could then squeeze you into a renewal under less favorable terms, or you might run out of time to count properly and end up short on licenses.